smezei/docker-moodle-iomad/README.md

 ## Credits

-This is a fork of [Jade Auer's](https://github.com/jmhardison/docker-moodle.git) Dockerfile.
+This is a fork of JHardison's](https://github.com/jmhardison/docker-moodle.git) Dockerfile.